What do I need to know?

 If your family members lived or spent time on an Victorian Aboriginal reserve or station, or may have had dealings with government employees or the Board for the Protection of Aborigines, the indexes may direct you to original records which contain references to them.
 If your family members lived independent of the mission system, they may not be mentioned in the indexes.

 The indexes don’t contain any personal information about people, but provide a reference to an original letter or document, where you may be able to discover personal information such as where an individual or family lived, what life was like at the time, and family and community networks.

 The indexes only include references to Aboriginal Affairs records.
 For example, they do not cover references to Aboriginal people in education, court and council records and in defence service records.
 See Tab 5 for methods of retrieving information from these records.

 To access the indexes:

 Contact the Koorie Reference Officer using our online enquiry form to request searches of both the Koorie Index of Names (for records in Public Record Office Victoria) and the Bringing Them Home name index (records in the National Archives’ collection).

-The Koorie Index of Names is also available to search at the Victorian Archives Centre and the Ballarat Archives Centre .
+The Koorie Index of Names is also available to search at the Victorian Archives Centre in the reading room.

 You can also speak to the National Archives Reference Officer at the Victorian Archives Centre to request a search of the Bringing Them Home name index.